Connect with us

 Mississippi would expect to receive $51 million over five years to support the expansion of an electric vehicle charging network in the state.
 As federal leaders and the automobile industry move toward fully-electric fleets, this infrastructure is a critical need in Mississippi.

-Mississippi will also have the to apply for the $2.5 billion in grant funding dedicated to electric vehicle charging in the bill.
+Mississippi will also have the opportunity to apply for the $2.5 billion in grant funding dedicated to electric vehicle charging in the bill.

 Protection against climate change, cyberattacks: $35 million